zatoichi-engineer/blog/_posts/2017-10-06-fortify-source.md

 ![Boxplot]({{ "/assets/images/fortify-source-ffmpeg-boxplot.png" | absolute_url }})

-The results show that there is no loss of performance when using __FORTIFY_SOURCE.
+The results show that there is no loss of performance when using `_FORTIFY_SOURCE`.
 Curious, the performance appears to have improved, which is not expected.
 It is not known if this is an artifact of the testing setup or if there were additional optimizations which became available when the option was used.

 ### Conclusion

-The __FORTIFY_SOURCE option does provide protection against some types of buffer overflows when using select glibc functions.
+The `_FORTIFY_SOURCE` option does provide protection against some types of buffer overflows when using select glibc functions.
 The code size cost when enabling this is very low, and there is no indication of performance loss when encoding a sample video with FFmpeg.
 The option additionally will emit